What plays will Mother Nature call for Super Bowl 55 in Tampa?

 It’s Groundhog Day once again, and Punxsutawney Phil had a lot to say.
 Our own Lincoln Riddle has the story.

-For anyone heading to Tampa, Florida a few days early in advance of this Sunday's Super Bowl, their wardrobe may need to include clothing that is not typically necessary in the Sunshine State.
+Football fans heading to Tampa, Florida, a few days early in advance of this Sunday's Super Bowl may need to include clothing that is not typically necessary in the Sunshine State.

-After a stormy start to February, Tuesday featured a good deal of sunshine.
-However, a brisk northwesterly wind made temperatures in the middle 50s feel quite a bit lower.

-Lighter winds and temperatures around 60 degrees Fahrenheit on Wednesday will still be chilly by central Florida standards, so a sweater or light jacket may still be warranted.

 Friday and Saturday will feature a mix of sun and clouds with temperatures a few degrees above normal.